-frozen permanent primitive immutable mutable a macro that has to be redefined in a managed way a macro that had better not be redefined a primitive that normally will not be adapted a macro or quantity that cannot be changed, it is a constant a macro that can be changed no matter how well protected it is instance a macro marked as (for instance) be generated by an interface noaligned the macro becomes acceptable as \noalign alias overloaded enforced aliased when permitted the flags will be adapted all is permitted (but only in zero mode or ini mode) the macro gets the same flags as the original untraced the macro gets a different treatment in tracing
+primitive immutable mutable a primitive that normally will not be adapted a macro or quantity that cannot be changed, it is a constant a macro that can be changed no matter how well protected it is instance a macro marked as (for instance) be generated by an interface noaligned the macro becomes acceptable as \noalign alias overloaded enforced aliased when permitted the flags will be adapted all is permitted (but only in zero mode or ini mode) the macro gets the same flags as the original untraced the macro gets a different treatment in tracing

 The not yet discussed \instance is just a flag with no special meaning which can be used as classifier.
-The \frozen also protects against overload which brings amount of blockers to four.
+The frozen also protects against overload which brings amount of blockers to four.